Hurricane Irma Debris Removal Update

 When will normal yard waste cart collection resume?

 The City resumed servicing residential yard waste carts on Monday, September 25th.
 Neighbors are reminded that yard waste carts cannot be used for regular household trash, recycling or hurricane vegetative debris.
 Collectors will only collect what is in the carts and will not service bags or additional piles placed next to the cart.
-Regular bulk trash collection services will resume on November 1st.
+Regular bulk trash collection services resumed on November 1st.